-Several of the English usages in the Pappa Joseph messages may be unique to this website, while a few others, though not common, are used by some writers.
+Several of the English usages in the messages of Pappa Joseph are unique to this website, while a few others, though not common, are also found elsewhere in the books and websites of other writers.

 The omission of the unnecessary ‘p’ in all words beginning with this letter but where it is not pronounced, such as : psyche (syche), psychology (sychology), psychiatry (sychiatry).